tzler/server_side_psych/server_setup/server_setup.md

 ### 3.2 getting more recent versions

 To get a more recent version of Node.js you can add the PPA (personal package archive) maintained by NodeSource.
-This will have more up-to-date versions of Node.js than the official Ubuntu repositories, and will allow you to choose between Node.js v6.x (supported until April of 2019), Node.js v8.x (the current LTS version, supported until December of 2019), Node.js v10.x (the second current LTS version, supported until April of 2021), and Node.js v11.x (the current release, supported until June 2019).
+This will have more up-to-date versions of Node.js than the official Ubuntu repositories.
+We'll use node 10.x

 First, install the PPA in order to get access to its contents.
 From your home directory, use curl to retrieve the installation script for your preferred version, making sure to replace 10.x with your preferred version string (if different):